Stand with Ukraine flag

 }

 This configuration section contains an array of objects that contains clients that can be connected to the connector and send the data.
-This means that connector rejects all connections not included in this array.
+Any connection not included in this array will be rejected by the connector.

 Parameter Default value Description